Psychological Trauma Claims

 PRIMARY VICTIMS

 Primary victims are people who are directly involved in an incident and have suffered psychological trauma as a result of someone’s negligent actions.
-Even if you weren’t physically injured, if there was a threat of serious injury which has caused you to suffer psychologically, you may have the right to claim.
+Even if you weren’t physically injured, if there was a threat of serious injury that has caused you to suffer psychologically, you may have the right to claim.
 For instance, if you were a cyclist who was nearly hit by an oncoming bus, you would be able to claim for any mental injury the traumatic incident caused.

 SECONDARY VICTIMS